transformationflow/transformationflow.github.io/docs/documentation/usecases/backup.md

     ```

 ### Restore Firebase Backup from GCS
-Restoring from a GCS backup is a multi-stage process, but this complexity is taken care of by the internal function operations.
-To execute restore this data to a destination dataset, we use the following function:
+Restoring from a GCS backup is a more complex multi-stage process, but this complexity is abstracted away by the internal function operations.
+To execute restore this data to a destination dataset, use the following function:

 === "us"
     ```sql